Thukyd/azure-search-openai-hackathon/README.md

 - with this vector you can search for similarities to other embeddings.
 For this you calculate the distance, usually the cosine distance.
 The code shows a couple of examples.
 It's important to mention that it's the relevant distance between the cosines not the absolutes.
 - in the demo there is a list of movies already as embeddings.
 If you query e.g. "Barbie" it showed "Babies in Toyland" and "Shopgirl" as the highest scores.
 - => it's not only the wording but also the context, the meaning, etc. which is included in the vector.
 The specifics depends on the model you are using.

+- [ ] Continue with the video of the session

 ## Learnings